denisecase/rfp-hunt/rfp-hunt.md

 ## Performance Metrics

-Performance metrics will be specified in the contract.
+Teams will be judged on their performance to meet the proposed contract deliverables.

 ## Schedule (Duration in Weeks)